Mozilla Thunderbird: Limitations and known issues

 As with any software, there may be limitations to the number and sizes of files and objects represented.
 For example, POP3 folders are subject to filesystem design limitations, such as maximum file sizes on filesystems that do not have large-file support, as well as possible limitations of long filenames, and other issues.

+Other features

+While primarily used as an email client, Thunderbird is also a news aggregator, which is named News Feeds and Blogs in the application.
+It supports RSS and more recently added Atom as well.

+The software has a chat client for instant messaging, supporting the IRC, XMPP, and (since version 102) Matrix protocols, and the Odnoklassniki network.
+In the past, it also had support for Twitter, Google Talk and Facebook Chat.

+Thunderbird is also a newsreader for Usenet, using the NNTP protocol and supports NNTPS.
+Intended for reading use, it does not support NZB for binary downloading, nor does it have a search function for the newsgroups.

+As of version 91, Thunderbird introduced a built-in PDF document reader, allowing users to open and view PDF attachments or files directly within the application without needing an external PDF viewer.

 Cross-platform support

 Thunderbird runs on a variety of platforms.
 Releases available on the primary distribution site support the following operating systems: